-Suzanne Wasserman is an historian and award-winning filmmaker.
-She has a Ph.D. in American History from New York University.
-She is the Director of the Gotham Center for New York City History at the City University of New York, Graduate Center.
-Wasserman lectures, writes and consults about New York City history, especially the history of the Lower East Side.
-She has published widely on topics such as the Great Depression, Jewish nostalgia, housing, restaurant culture, tourism, pushcart peddling, silent films, 19th century saloons and 21st century street fairs.
+Suzanne Wasserman (1957- 2017) was a historian and award-winning filmmaker.
+She had a Ph.D. in American History from New York University.
+She was the Director of the Gotham Center for New York City History at the City University of New York, Graduate Center.
+Wasserman lectured and wrote about New York City history, especially the history of the Lower East Side.
+She published widely on topics such as the Great Depression, Jewish nostalgia, housing, restaurant culture, tourism, pushcart peddling, silent films, 19th century saloons and 21st century street fairs.
 She was an historical consultant on Ron Howard’s, Cinderella Man.
 She is the co-author of Life on the Lower East Side, 1937-1950: Photographs by Rebecca Lepkoff (Princeton Architectural Press, 2006) which is in its third printing.

 Her 2003 award-winning film, Thunder in Guyana, is about her cousin, Janet Jagan, who became President of Guyana in South America.
 The film premiered at the Walter Reade Theater at Lincoln Center in June, 2003 and aired nationally on PBS as part of the Independent Lens series in 2005 and Global Voices in 2010.
 Her second film, a short documentary, titled Brooklyn among the Ruins premiered at the Coney Island Film Festival in 2005 and was broadcast on PBS/WNET’s series REEL New York in 2006.
 Her films have been seen at over 50 festivals and other venues.
 Her third film is a short documentary, Sweatshop Cinderella, about the immigrant writer Anzia Yezierska.
-Sweatshop Cinderella and Thunder in Guyana are distributed by Women Make Movies.
-She is in post-production on a fourth documentary about New York City butchers entitled Meat Hooked!(2/12)
+Sweatshop Cinderella and Thunder in Guyana are distributed by Women Make Movies..
+(8/18)

 Sweatshop Cinderella: A Portrait of Anzia Yezierska